asu-ke-web-services/gios-asu.github.io/_posts/2015-5-2-asu-web-standards-bootstrap-getting-started.markdown

 The [ASU Web Standards Bootstrap Github repository](https://github.com/gios-asu/ASU-Web-Standards-Bootstrap) is a barebones, platform independent implementation of the new web standards outlined by the [ASU Enterprise Marketing HUB](https://hub.asu.edu/).
 It's main purpose is to provide styling for websites that are not in Drupal or WordPress.

 The repository contains CSS, JavaScript, and font files that you can use as a foundation for your website, in conjunction with Twitter Bootstrap and jQuery.

+If you are creating a WordPress website, we recommend using the [Wordpress Theme]({% post_url 2015-5-3-asu-web-standards-wordpress-getting-started %}) to integrate the web standards into your website.

+If you are creating a Drupal website, please use [WebSpark](http://webspark.asu.edu/).

 <!--break-->